 III.
-Obtaining the Requested Records is of No Commercial Interest to the Requester.
+Obtaining the Requested Records is of No Commercial Interest to the Requester

 Access to government records, disclosure forms, and similar materials through FOIA requests is essential to GAO's role of educating the general public.
-GAO is a 501(c)(3) nonprofit public policy institute dedicated to transparency in public energy and environmental policy.
+GAO is a nonprofit public policy institute dedicated to transparency in public energy and environmental policy and "disseminating research, sharing facts and truths, engaging at the local level and interacting with the media".
 Due to its nonprofit mission, GAO has no commercial interest and will realize no commercial benefit from the release of the requested records.

-Therefore, Government Accountability & Oversight first seeks waiver of any fees under FOIA on the above significant public interest basis.
+Therefore, GAO first seeks waiver of any fees under FOIA on the above significant public interest basis.

-In the alternative, Government Accountability & Oversight requests a waiver or reduction of fees as a representative of the news media.
+In the alternative, GAO requests a waiver or reduction of fees as a representative of the news media.
 The provisions for determining whether a requesting party is a representative of the news media, and the "significant public interest" provision, are not mutually exclusive.
-As Government Accountability & Oversight is a non-commercial requester, it is entitled to liberal construction of the fee waiver standards.
+As GAO is a non-commercial requester, it is entitled to liberal construction of the fee waiver standards.
 5 U.S.C.S. § 552(a)(4)(A)(iii), Perkins v.
 U.S. Department of Veterans Affairs, 754 F.Supp.2d.
 1 (D.D.C.
 2010).
-Alternately and only in the event the refuses to waive our fees under the "significant public interest" test, which Requester would then appeal while requesting the proceed with processing on the grounds that Government Accountability & Oversight is a media organization, a designation the federal government has acknowledged for the purposes of FOIA, the must explain any denial of treatment of GAO as a media outlet.
-Requester asks for a waiver or limitation of processing fees pursuant to 5 U.S.C. § 552(a)(4)(A)(ii) ("fees shall be limited to reasonable standard charges for document duplication when records are not sought for commercial use and the request is made by a representative of the news media...").
+Alternately and only in the event the refuses to waive our fees under the "significant public interest" test, which Requester would then appeal while requesting the proceed with processing on the grounds that GAO is a media organization, the Office must explain any denial of treatment of GAO as a media outlet.
+GAO asks for a waiver or limitation of processing fees pursuant to 5 U.S.C. § 552(a)(4)(A)(ii) ("fees shall be limited to reasonable standard charges for document duplication when records are not sought for commercial use and the request is made by a representative of the news media...").

-The Commission must address both of these requests for fee waiver in the event it denies one; failure to do so is prima facie arbitrary and capricious.
+The Office must address both of these requests for fee waiver in the event it denies one; failure to do so is prima facie arbitrary and capricious.